GATECH-EIC/BNS-GCN/README.md

 ### Run with Multiple Compute Nodes

 Our code base also supports distributed GCN training with multiple compute nodes.
 To achieve this, you should specify `--master-addr`, `--node-rank` and `--parts-per-node` for each compute node.
-An example is provided in `scripts/reddit_full.sh` where we train the Reddit graph over 4 compute nodes, each of which contains 10 GPUs, with 40 partitions in total.
-You should run the command on each node and specify the corresponding node rank.
+An example is provided in `scripts/reddit_multi_node.sh` where we train the Reddit graph over 4 compute nodes, each of which contains 10 GPUs, with 40 partitions in total.
+You should run the command on each node and specify the corresponding node rank. **Please turn on `--fix-seed` argument** so that all nodes initialize the same model weights.

 If the compute nodes do not share storage, you should partition the graph in a single device first and manually distribute the partitions to other compute nodes.
 When run the training script, please enable `--skip-partition` argument.